-Model based on surface potential equations
+A model based on surface potential equations

-Carrier velocity saturation and channel length modulation.
+Saturation of media speed and channel length modulation.

-Integrated diode.
+Built-in diode.

-Inverse recovery in the embedded diode model.
+Reverse recovery in the built-in diode model.

 Influence of temperature on physical parameters.

 The following are the surface potential equations for an n-channel MOSFET.
-The equations for a p-channel MOSFET are derived similarly, but the charges and currents are multiplied by -1.
+The equations for a p-channel MOSFET are derived similarly, but charges and currents are multiplied by -1.

 The model is based on the Poisson equation: